Krystexxa Side Effects

-Along with its needed effects, pegloticase (the active ingredient contained in Krystexxa) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by pegloticase (the active ingredient contained in Krystexxa).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking pegloticase:More common
+If any of the following side effects occur while taking pegloticase, check with your doctor or nurse immediately:More common

 - Chest pain or discomfort

 - difficulty with swallowing

 - fever or chills

 - flushing or redness of the skin

 - gout flare

 - hives or welts

 - nausea or vomiting